ReversingID/Shellcode-Loader/windows/execution/fiber/CreateFiber/README.md

 # Shellcode Loader

-Executing shellcode as a thread.
+Executing shellcode as a fiber.

 ### Overview